Return to key areas of work

 Level of Service 18: Provide information and advisory services that enable people to understand natural hazard risk and make informed decisions.

-• 18.1 Respond to requests for natural hazards advice in a timely manner.
+To achieve this Level of Service we will respond to requests for natural hazards advice in a timely manner.

 Level of Service 19: Enable the Canterbury Civil Defence Emergency Management Group.

-• 19.1 Comply with the Canterbury Civil Defence Emergency Management Group/Environment Canterbury Service Level Agreement, including the provision of suitably trained staff.
+To achieve this Level of Service we will comply with the Canterbury Civil Defence Emergency Management Group/Environment Canterbury Service Level Agreement, including the provision of suitably trained staff.

 How are we doing on our key initiatives?